Soldermag

 • Too-good-to-be-true pricing from sketchy marketplaces (counterfeits, grey stock, weird warranties)

-Practical setup tips (so you don’t accidentally nerf your new SSD)
+NVMe SSD setup tips (so you don’t accidentally nerf your new drive)

 • Update your motherboard BIOS/UEFI if you’re chasing weird NVMe behavior.